uma-dev/micro-services/README.md

     - org.junit.jupiter
     - org.springframework.restdocs
 11. Configure the test for each operation
-12. Add Dependencies and plugins for Spring Auto REST Docs.
+12. Add Dependencies and plugins for `spring auto rest docs`.